omni360/assemblino.js/README.md

 About
 -------------

 Assemblino is a tool for building simple models of robots and mechanisms.
 It has a graphical 3D interface and performs physical simulations.
 The name means small assemble, in Italian.
-Currently an alpha version is available for testing.

 It aims at ease of use and is suitable to model abstractions rather than exact layouts.